microsoft/BotBuilder-Samples/csharp_dotnetcore/13.Basic-Bot-Template/README.md

 ```bash
 git clone https://github.com/Microsoft/botbuilder-samples.git
 ```
-- [Optional] Update the `appsettings.json` file under `BotBuilder-Samples\csharp_dotnetcore\13.Basic-Bot-Template` with your botFileSecret.
-For Asure Bot Service bots, you can find the botFileSecret under application settings.
+- [Optional] Update the `appsettings.json` file under `BotBuilder-Samples\samples\csharp_dotnetcore\13.Basic-Bot-Template` with your botFileSecret.
+  - For Azure Bot Service bots, you can find the botFileSecret under application settings.
+  - If you use [MSBot CLI](https://github.com/microsoft/botbuilder-tools) to encrypt your bot file, the botFileSecret will be written out to the console window.
+  - If you used [Bot Framework Emulator **V4**](https://github.com/microsoft/botframework-emulator) to encrypt your bot file, the secret key will be available in bot settings.

 ## Prerequisites
 ### Set up LUIS via Command Line
 - Navigate to [LUIS portal](https://www.luis.ai).
 - Click the `Sign in` button.